catamorf/GetDataProject/README.md

 dir  	character string, path to the directory with UCI HAR Dataset.
 By default function will look for data files in current directory

 **Details:**
-According to assignment for "Getting and Cleaning Data Project" this script do following:
+According to the assignment for "Getting and Cleaning Data Project" this script does following:

-1. Takes training and test sets of preprocessed data and merge it
+1. Takes training and test sets of preprocessed data and merge it.

-2. Labels all variables with descriptive names (from features.txt)
+2. Labels all variables with descriptive names (from features.txt).

 3. Extracts only the measurements on the mean and standard deviation for each measurement.

 4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-5. Lables activities with descriptive names (from activity_labels.txt)
+5. Lables activities with descriptive names (from activity_labels.txt).

-6. Writes new tidy dataset into MeansByActivityAndSubject.txt file in directory by parameter 'dir'
+6. Writes new tidy dataset into MeansByActivityAndSubject.txt file in directory by parameter 'dir’.